colin-mccarthy/tmc_examples/README.md

   ### Select Control Plane - choose between a single nore or Highly available

   ### Edit and add node pools - Customize the default node pool

+## WorkSpaces

+Workspaces can be used to group namespaces from one or more clusters, and can be shared across teams.

+## Namespaces

+## Workloads

+## Policies

+ ### Assignments

+ - Access
+ - Image Registries
+ - Network
+ - Security
+ - Quaota
+ - Custom